 Can you drink soda while pregnant?
-Alcohol may not be an option for pregnant women as it can harm their baby during pregnancy, but a lot of moms-to-be drink soft beverages like soda, soft drinks, mocktails, etc. While drinking these beverages during pregnancy is safe when consumed in moderate amounts, these drinks have their own side-effects.
+Alcohol may not be an option for pregnant women as it can harm their baby during pregnancy, but a lot of moms-to-be drink soft beverages like soda, soft drinks, mocktails, etc. While drinking these beverages during pregnancy is safe when consumed in moderate amounts, these drinks have their own side effects.
 Drinking excessive soda during pregnancy can have some adverse effects on you and your baby.
 High consumption of sugary drinks like soda can contribute to excessive weight gain, increase the risk of gestational diabetes, and potentially affect the baby’s future preferences for sweet tastes, influencing their dietary choices later in life.
 Continue reading to learn more.

 Can You Consume Soda During Pregnancy?

-Drinking fresh lime soda during pregnancy is good if you’re not going overboard.
+Drinking fresh lime soda during pregnancy is good if you’re not overboard.
 An occasional soda is not likely to harm you in any way.
 Let us find out more aspects about drinking soda while pregnant.

 How Much Soda Can You Drink While Pregnant?

-During pregnancy, it is safe to drink one or less than one serving (1 serving= 330 ml) of soda or diet soda per day.
+During pregnancy, it is safe to drink one or less than one serving (1 serving = 330 ml) of soda or diet soda per day.
 However, one must be extra careful when consuming soda during pregnancy’s first trimester.

 Whether you consume soda containing sugar or artificial sweeteners, the caffeine in soda can be refreshing, but it can be harmful to the foetus.
 A study by the American College of Obstetricians and Gynaecologists shows that a pregnant woman should not consume more than 200 mg of caffeine per day.
 One serving of soda has between 32-42 mg of caffeine.
 Hence, if you limit your daily consumption of soda to one serving per day, you are safe.